 Incorporating Te Tiriti o Waitangi principles into the Assisted Dying Service – Mate Whakaahuru.

-The Ministry of Health is committed to supporting a Māori world view of health and ensuring quality (culturally and clinically safe), equitable, and effective services for Māori as part of the Assisted Dying Service – Mate Whakaahuru.
-This includes ensuring:
+The Ministry of Health (the Ministry) is committed to supporting a Māori world view of health and ensuring quality (culturally and clinically safe), equitable, and effective services for Māori as part of the Assisted Dying Service – Mate Whakaahuru.

 Governance and Māori representation